IncPlasma/support/promotionguide.md

 -	**Advanced**- Awarded to people who can create complex and intricate models and structures, your application will require at least **6** examples of your work.
 Advanced builds are usually much larger, with visible details all around, for example a car would have a full engine block accurately depicted in scale, with a full underbody detail made out.
 There would be pipework underneath and a full interior, with seat lining, and a full dashboard with dials and readouts.

+Any work used that is not directly your own (Free models) **must** be referenced.
+Relying heavily on other people's work will make your application less likely to be accepted.

 ## Scripter
 Scripters are people within Plasma who are able to write scripts in the programming language Lua.
 The script can be written in any application capable of supporting Lua (such as Garry’s mod, web servers or Discord bots for example).
 At least **1** example should be within Roblox, however the other examples may be on other forms of software if up to a good standard.
 Intermediate/Advanced scripters may be invited to work in Plasma Inc. related projects.
 When applying for any level of Scripter, if your script does not meet the desired tier, you may still be awarded the scripter rank of another tier.
 For example, if you applied for Advanced scripter, however the work was not considered complex enough, you may still be voted for Intermediate Scripter.
 When applying for all tiers of scripter, your application must include examples of the code used, either uploaded to a paste website, on Github, or sent as a message/screenshot.
 Currently, Scripters are divided into 3 tiers: